 A side flash is when the lightning strikes a taller object that the individual is near, and part of the current strikes the victim as well.
 This happens most often when a person has taken shelter under a tree.

 Anyone outside near a lightning strike can be affected by a ground current.
 This is when the energy from a strike travels in and along the ground surface.
-Majority of lightning deaths and injuries come from ground current.
+The majority of lightning deaths and injuries come from ground currents.

 Conduction occurs when lightning travels along a metal surface.
 Streamers are the least common type of lightning injury.
 Streamers develop as the leader moves down toward the ground.